baichen318/rl-explorer/README.md

 ### Software requirements

 #### Python package requirements
-Currently, we do not provide a docker environment.
+Currently, we do not provide the Docker environment (we will provide Docker environment in the future work).
 So, users need to install the required software packages.
 The software requirements are listed in `requirements.txt`.
 ```bash